 An omnichannel inbox unifies customer communication from various channels like live chat, email, and social media within one platform.

-A shared inbox software fosters seamless collaboration among physicians, enabling them to share critical information, escalate complex cases, and guide patients effortlessly through different stages of care.
+Shared inbox software fosters seamless collaboration among patient support teams, enabling them to share critical information, escalate complex cases, and guide patients effortlessly through different stages of care.

 This continuity significantly enhances the patient’s experience and operational efficiency in healthcare settings.